Environment Climate Protection

 In the area of renewable energy, for example, Credit Suisse is involved with a significant number of debt, tax equity and equity financing transactions, opening up sources of capital for companies active in this field.
 Our expertise is diversified across various renewable energy technologies, including solar, wind, geothermal, biomass, biofuels, fuel cells and energy efficiency.

-Moreover, Credit Suisse supports the Green Bond Principles and is a partner in the Climate Bonds Initiative.
+We also support our clients on green bond issuances.
+In that context, Credit Suisse is a partner of the Green Bond Principles and the Climate Bonds Initiative.
 Both of these initiatives seek to mobilize investments in the capital markets for environment and climate-related projects.

 Client transactions that could pose a risk to the environment, the climate, biodiversity or human rights are analyzed through our internal risk review process.
 We apply our own sector policies and guidelines to set out the environmental and social standards that we expect clients to observe.
-These guidelines take into account standards developed by international organizations such as the UN and the World Bank and cover areas such as oil and gas, mining, power generation, controversial weapons, and forestry and agribusiness, which covers pulp and paper as well as palm oil production.
+These guidelines take into account standards developed by international organizations such as the UN and the World Bank and cover areas such as oil and gas, mining, power generation, and forestry and agribusiness, which covers pulp and paper as well as palm oil production.
 In 2017, we consolidated our guidelines on power generation, which include restrictions on the financing of new mining projects to extract thermal coal and new coal-fired power plants.
 We also updated our due diligence framework for shale operations and engaged in discussions about how to more explicitly reflect the rights of indigenous peoples in company policies.
 Furthermore, we reviewed our risk assessment process with regard to the protection of UNESCO World Heritage Sites.

 We are committed to minimizing our own operational climate impact.
 Credit Suisse therefore first achieved global greenhouse gas neutrality in 2010.
-To remain greenhouse gas neutrality, we pursue a four-pillar strategy based on operational efficiency improvements, investments, substitution and compensation.
+To maintain greenhouse gas neutrality, we pursue a four-pillar strategy based on operational efficiency improvements, investments, substitution and compensation.
 In 2017, we again took action on a number of fronts to continue implementing this strategy.
 As a result, we reduced our global net greenhouse gas emissions by 41 percent (99,400 metric tons of CO2 equivalents) over the past two years.